The Breadwinner (2026 film)

-The Breadwinner is an upcoming American comedy film directed by Eric Appel from a script by Nate Bargatze and Dan Lagana.
-The film stars Bargatze in his film debut, as well as Mandy Moore, Will Forte, Colin Jost, and Kumail Nanjiani.
+The Breadwinner is a 2026 American comedy film directed by Eric Appel and written by Nate Bargatze and Dan Lagana.
+The film follows a father of three (Bargatze, in his film debut) who must hold down the house while his wife (Mandy Moore) is on a business trip.
+Colin Jost, Zach Cherry, Martin Herlihy, Kumail Nanjiani, and Will Forte also star.